Notice: Your browser is not supported or outdated so some features of the site might not be available.

 No

 The Samsung OLED S90D supports the full 48Gbps bandwidth of HDMI 2.1 on all four HDMI ports.
 This allows you to take full advantage of multiple high-bandwidth devices, like if you own both current-gen consoles and a high-end gaming PC.
-Unfortunately, Samsung still doesn't support Dolby Vision and supports HDR10+ instead, which is similar but not as widely supported.
-The TV also has variable analog audio out, so you can change the volume of any plugged-in analog devices, like headphones, using the TV's remote.
+Unfortunately, Samsung still doesn't support Dolby Vision and instead supports HDR10+, which is similar but not as widely supported.

 Unlike the Samsung S90C OLED, the S90D doesn't support ATSC 3.0 for 4k over-the-air, as Samsung has dropped that feature on their 2024 4k models.